I love feedback. Leave a comment below!

 Three weeks before the race, I ran the course (second half first, then the first half) and matched my PR.
 I was certainly keeping a good pace, but I wasn't running my hardest.
 Based on that effort, I'm optimistic.

-n a bit long, about three weeks.
+On the other hand, my taper has been a bit long, about three weeks.
 Since then I haven't run more than 4 miles and I haven't run more than twice a week.
 I've biked short distances, run short distances, sprinted around the bases playing softball, but in general I've been lazy.
 Two nights ago was our softball league championship game and I did a lot of hard base running.
 My quads are pretty sore.
 What will they feel like tomorrow?
 Now is when the mental game begins.
 Has my taper been too easy and too long?
 Did I run too hard three days before my race?
 My piriformis is making its presence known.
 I haven't slept well the past few nights so I'm not as well-rested as I should be.

-until I toe the line tomorrow.
+All these worries will plague me until I toe the line tomorrow.
 They'll taunt me when gravity makes itself known on the climbs.
 There will be an ugly gash in my confidence as I stagger into the Fountainhead aid station after the punishing Do Loop, leaking self-doubt and fatigue.
 I'll be dreading the last 5.2 miles and wondering (as I do every year) why I signed up for this Anaerobic Suffer Fest.

 Wish me luck.
-That PR h
+That PR has got to go!

 Finishing the 2008 Women's Half Marathon